FlameyFox/flamey-nuxt/content/blog/why-i-use-fathom-analytics.md

-**Setup Time**: 15 minutes to add the tracking code and set up basic goals **Learning Curve**: Practically none—the interface is intuitive **Data History**: You'll start fresh, but the insights you gain are immediately actionable **Cost**: Starting at $14/month for most small sites (compare that to the hidden costs of GDPR compliance with Google Analytics)
+**Setup Time**: 15 minutes to add the tracking code and set up basic goals **Learning Curve**: Practically none—the interface is intuitive **Data History**: No need to start from zero—Fathom offers a GA4 importer tool so you can bring over your historical Google Analytics data and continue tracking seamlessly
+**Cost**: Starting at $14/month for most small sites (compare that to the hidden costs of GDPR compliance with Google Analytics)

 ---